openlibhums/memory-alpha/content/pages/support/journal-management/media-files.md

 Once a file is uploaded a link is provided that you can then insert into CMS pages or templates.

 > [!NOTE]
-> The **Media files** should not be used to upload videos unless you have sufficient storage space/bandwidth.
-If you use Janeway hosting you should contact the support team.
+> The **Media files** must not be used to upload videos unless you have sufficient storage space/bandwidth.
+If you use Janeway hosting you can contact the support team.